-3030 Dundas Street West is, incidentally, both the address and name of this new Junction bar.
+3030 Dundas Street West is, incidentally, both the address and name of a Junction bar.
 The lack of concrete signage isn't laziness, but could rather be interpreted as a refusal to be categorized.

 Who's behind this genius slice of adult fun?
 A family, of course.
 Jameson Kelly is a high-school teacher and moonlights as bus-boy and part-owner extraordinaire, along with his brother (and the bar's manager) Jeff Kelly.
 They opened just last Wednesday, and have already experienced an upswell of community support.

 On Saturday, the venue is jumping, jiving and grinding to an Andre Williams tribute night featuring local talent.
-The volume balance is a bit off--it was their first night running the sound system--but the solid honky tonk brought in crowds off the street, including a pony-tailed man with unbuttoned shirt.
+The volume balance is a bit off but the solid honky tonk brought in crowds off the street, including a pony-tailed man with unbuttoned shirt.
 I even spot one or two recognizable Queen West baristas half-assing a shimmy.

-As for the food, there's a $5 tapas menu helmed by Adisa Glasgow --formerly of Grand Electric --which includes succulent pork belly wraps in rice paper, fritters, and stupendous butter chicken wings.
-Expect a brunch menu in the next few weeks, and judging by my reaction the next morning--when I hear rumblings that I high-tailed right before hot candied nuts came out of the oven--I'll be back to taste-test.
+As for the food, there's a $5 tapas menu helmed by Adisa Glasgow -formerly of Grand Electric - which includes succulent pork belly wraps in rice paper, fritters, and stupendous butter chicken wings.

 Neighbourhood kids have apparently been overheard wondering about "that place with the games," while entering adults quite literally giggle at the sight of the pinball machines.

 Kelly tells me, "We just wanted to create a space for people to re-live their youth and increase interest in the neighbourhood;" it seems they've stumbled across a perfect formula to do just that.